christian-stj/crappy-chess/README.md

 This is a chess game developed in Go using the package Ebiten.

 It's a simple chess game with all the simple rules.
+Once a player has taken out the king that player wins.
+This is a small simplification due to lack of time.
+All the correct rules for moving the pieces are implemented.
 Graphics are simple and easy.

 ##### Installation